 Figure 4 shows how a differential input can be wired to accept single ended levels.
 The reference voltage $V_1 = V{DD}/2$ is generated by the bias resistors R1 and R2.
 The bypass capacitor (C1) is used to help filter noise on the DC bias.
 This bias circuit should be located as close to the input pin as possible.
 The ratio of R1 and R2 might need to be adjusted to position the $V_1$ in the center of the input voltage swing.
-For example, if the input clock swing is 2.5V and $V{DD} = 3.3V$ , R1 and R2 value should be adjusted to set $V_1$ at 1.25V.
+For example, if the input clock is driven from a single-ended 2.5V LVCMOS driver and the DC offset (or swing center) of this signal is 1.25V, the R1 and R2 values should be adjusted to set the V1 at 1.25V.
 The values below are for when both the single ended swing and $V{DD}$ are at the same voltage.
 This configuration requires that the sum of the output impedance of the driver (Ro) and the series resistance (Rs) equals the transmission line impedance.
 In addition, matched termination at the input will attenuate the signal in half.
 This can be done in one of two ways.
 First, R3 and R4 in parallel should equal the transmission line impedance.
 For most 50 $\Omega$ applications, R3 and R4 can be 100 $\Omega$ .
 The values of the resistors can be increased to reduce the loading for slower and weaker LVCMOS driver.
 When using single-ended signaling, the noise rejection benefits of differential signaling are reduced.
 Even though the differential input can handle full rail LVCMOS signaling, it is recommended that the amplitude be reduced while maintaining an edge rate faster than 1V/ns.
 The datasheet specifies a lower differential amplitude, however this only applies to differential signals.
 For single-ended applications, the swing can be larger, however VIL cannot be less than -0.3V and VIH cannot be more than VDD + 0.3V.
 Though some of the recommended components might not be used, the pads should be placed in the layout.
 They can be utilized for debugging purposes.
 The datasheet specifications are characterized and guaranteed by using a differential signal.